Options we are considering

 Option Orange – Flood relief channel

-This option is a flood relief channel, with a constant flow of water like a regular river.
-It would help manage floodwater by keeping it in the channel, preventing it from spreading overland through communities.
+This option creates a second channel for floodwater, preventing it from spreading overland flooding communities.
 The same amount of floodwater from the River Thames upstream would be carried through the channel to re-join the river downstream.
+The flood relief channel would have a constant flow of water like a regular river.

 What else are we considering?